 Journal of Occupational and Environmental Medicine: November 2019 - Volume 61 - Issue 11

-A study team including Managing Principal Mei Sheng Duh, Vice President François Laliberté, Manager Maral DerSarkissian, and Associate Dominique Lejeune has published its evaluation of obesity-related costs among privately insured employees, by industry.
+A study team including Managing Principal Mei Sheng Duh, Principal François Laliberté, Manager Maral DerSarkissian, and Associate Dominique Lejeune has published its evaluation of obesity-related costs among privately insured employees, by industry.
 The study demonstrated that obesity, defined as a body mass index (BMI) over 30 kg/m2, was associated across all industries with higher health care costs, and could thus be used as a cost predictor.